 Furthermore, mushrooms are modest sources of vitamin D (ergo-calciferol).
 Vitamin D plays a vital role in the calcium and phosphate metabolism.

 They contain ample concentrations of B-complex group of vitamins like thiamin, riboflavin, niacin, pantothenic acid, pyridoxine, etc.

 Fresh harvest bolete (porcini) can be available in the markets from June till November.
-Dried whole and slices in vacuum packs are kept for sale in many supermarkets can be readily available all round the year.
+Dried whole and slices in vacuum packs are kept for sale in many supermarkets and can be readily available all around the year.
 Choose fresh, whole, soft, and young bolete mushrooms.
-Avoid very large since they past their prime, hence out of flavor.
-Some species quickly turn blue if left cut of broken.
-Also stay away from moth-eaten, larvae stridden, slimy and broken bolete.
+Avoid very large since they passed their prime, hence out of flavor.
+Some species quickly turn blue if broken/cut.
+Also, stay away from moth-eaten, larvae-stridden, slimy, and broken bolete.

 Here are some serving tips:

 Fresh bolete are delicious braised, sauteed, stir-fried, marinated or grilled.

 Most French restaurants offer sauteed cepe in garlic oil or butter.

 Finely sliced cep is delicious in soups, sauces, pasta dishes, rice, stews, and stir-fried dishes.

 Large cep caps can be employed in the stuffing.

 Fine slices can also be added in pizza, pasta, pastry, and potpie preparations.